Some of Montréal’s best hot chocolate

 M. & Mme Chocolat

-This Petite Patrie chocolate shop prepares four kinds of hot chocolates.
-The first, their Classic, is made with a house mix of 64% dark chocolate, cocoa and oat milk.
-The second, their Boréal mix, is made with a mix of 64% chocolate and some local spices such as Gorria pepper (our local Espelette), Sweet Gale, and Québec juniper berries.
-The third is a pure 70% Guanaja chocolate from Valrhona.
-And finally, the fourth mix is like a “liquid Nutella” but with nothing but great ingredients such as a 64% chocolate and hazelnuts from Piedmont.
-The four mixes are also available to go in addition to a chocolate bomb that contains a marshmallow.
+This Petite Patrie chocolate shop prepares two kinds of hot chocolates.
+The first, their Classic, is made with a house mix of 66% dark chocolate, cocoa and oat milk.
+The second, their Boréal mix, is made with a mix of 66% chocolate and some local spices such as Gorria pepper (our local Espelette) and Québec juniper berries.
+The mixes are also available to go in addition to a dark chocolate bomb that contains a vanilla marshmallow.

 Website